Guid75/goodknight/README.md

-An adaptation of the "Richard Ritterschlag" game for chidren.
+An adaptation of the "Richard Ritterschlag" chidren's game.

 Uses ASCII for board display (because it is challenging).